GoogleCloudPlatform/ruby-docs-samples/stackdriver/README.md

 # Stackdriver Samples

 Samples used by Stackdriver documentation.
-The samples don't work out-of-the-box and require some modification.
-The samples are provided as reference guides when using Rails, Sinatra, other-rack frameworks, and non-rack apps.
+The samples are provided as reference guides when using Rails, Sinatra, other-rack frameworks, and pure Ruby.

 ## Rails

-The `rails_configuration.rb` provides a configuration example that can be used in your `config/environments/*.rb` files.
+The `rails_configuration.rb` provides configuration examples that can be used in your `config/environments/*.rb` files.

-## Sinatra
+## Rack and Sinatra

-Sinatra exmple apps load middleware using a rack configuration file.
-For example `rackup rack_debugger.ru` is an example of starting a Sinatra app with Stackdriver Debugger.
+Sinatra example apps load middleware using a rack configuration file.
+Sinatra samples are prefixed with `sinatra_` and Rack examples use the extension `.ru`.

 The following list provides samples used per Stackdriver product.